Wall Street's winning week rolls on, stocks flip early loss

 The S&P 500 was 0.6% higher in afternoon trading after shaking off an early stumble, returning to its highest level in six weeks.
-The Dow Jones Industrial Average was up 31 points, or 0.1%, at 31,906, as of 12:50 p.m.
+The Dow Jones Industrial Average was wavering between small gains and losses.
+It was up 1 point, or less than 0.1%, at 31,877, as of 2:17 p.m.
 Eastern time, and the Nasdaq composite was 1% higher as Tesla and technology stocks led the market.

 Much of Wall Street's focus was on Europe, where a yearslong experiment with negative interest rates came to a close.
 In the United States, reports suggested the economy is slowing more than expected, while a better-than-expected profit report from Tesla headlined a mixed set from the nation's biggest companies.
 Stocks briefly lost ground after President Joe Biden tested positive for COVID, but only by a bit.